 The Arts & Humanities requirement may alternatively be fulfilled by completing a World Language Sequence plus one of the following courses: SPCH-151, THET-101, THET-102, THET-103, THET-202, THET-241, or WMST-193.
 Students who choose to complete a World Language Sequence are not required to complete General Education Core Electives.

 Educational requirements vary among transfer institutions and are currently being evaluated.
 It is essential to meet with an advisor regularly to be aware of program and certification changes.

 A graduate should be able to

-- 14. Identify the legal, social, and ethical issues related to technology use.
+- 4. Demonstrate the ability to use classroom technology practices of technology-proficient educators in 21st century schools with attention to the legal, social, and ethical issues related to this technology use.

 - 5. Comprehend those behaviors that comprise the ethical standards of the teaching profession, that inform ethical decisions and actions, as they relate to students, parents, and other professionals in the learning community.